Block on Trump's Asylum Ban Upheld by Supreme Court

 Bernhard Cohen argued on behalf of the Lovings when he was still relatively new to the practice of law.
 The case, which ultimately held that anti-miscegenation laws violated the Equal Protection Clause Fourteenth Amendment and substantive due process, kicked off a series of equality and privacy rights cases that led to other landmark cases, including Roe v.
 Wade.

 Nor are the legal arguments involved obsolete.
 Virginia used a similar argument for upholding the ban on "mixed marriages" that Justice Alito used in his dissent in last June's Bostock v.
 Clayton County.
 Namely, that the ban treated races equally by prohibiting interracial marriages for every race.
-Similarly, Justice Alito argued that a ban on LGBTQ marriages treated every "gender" equally by banning it for everyone instead of, for example, prohibiting only marriages between men.
+Similarly, Justice Alito argued that Title VII of the Civil Rights Act treated every "gender" equally by allowing workplace discrimination against all LGBTQ workers for everyone instead of, for example, discriminating only against gay men.

 After being arrested in their bed at home at 2 a.m., the Lovings were convicted under a Virginia law prohibiting interracial marriage.
 However, the trial judge suspended the sentence on the condition that the couple leave Virginia.
 In his infamous and profoundly stupid sentencing opinion, the trial judge wrote that "Almighty God created the races white, black, yellow, malay and red, and he placed them on separate continents.
 And but for the interference with His arrangement there would be no cause for such marriages.
 The fact that He separated the races shows that He did not intend for the races to mix."